Profile vs Permission Set vs Permission Set Group: The Complete Salesforce Access Guide

 - One near-empty Profile for almost every user.
 The "Standard User" or a custom "Minimum Access" Profile.
 It grants login access, basic UI tabs, and very little else.

-- A Permission Set Group per role (e.g., "Sales Rep PSG", "Customer Support PSG", "Finance Analyst PSG").
-The PSG bundles 5–15 individual Permission Sets that, together, grant the capabilities of that role.
+- A Permission Set Group per role (for example, "Sales Rep PSG", "Customer Support PSG", "Finance Analyst PSG").
+The PSG bundles five to fifteen individual Permission Sets that, together, grant the capabilities of that role.

-- Atomic Permission Sets that each grant a single capability (e.g., "Can edit Opportunities", "Can view Reports", "Can run Bulk API").
+- Atomic Permission Sets that each grant a single capability (for example, "Can edit Opportunities", "Can view Reports", "Can run Bulk API").
 Atomic Permission Sets are reusable across multiple PSGs.

-Result: changing what "Sales Rep" can do means editing one PSG, not editing 12 Profiles.
+Result: changing what "Sales Rep" can do means editing one PSG, not editing twelve Profiles.
 New employee?
 Assign one PSG.
 Promotion?
 Swap PSGs.
+The maintenance gradient flips from quadratic (every role times every permission) to linear (one PSG per role plus a flat list of atomic capabilities), and a one-page change in the PSG documents the change without rummaging through ten different Profile definitions.

 Permission Set Groups: muting

 A Permission Set Group can mute specific permissions.
-Imagine your "Customer Support PSG" includes "Can edit Cases", "Can edit Accounts", and 8 other capabilities.
+Imagine your "Customer Support PSG" includes "Can edit Cases", "Can edit Accounts", and eight other capabilities.
 Now you onboard a junior support rep who should have everything except "Can delete Cases."
-Without muting, you'd build a separate "Junior Support PSG" with one less Permission Set.
+Without muting, you would build a separate "Junior Support PSG" with one less Permission Set, and now you maintain two PSGs that diverge as the role evolves.

 With muting, you create a Mute Permission Set inside the same PSG that strips "Delete Cases" specifically for users in this PSG who are also assigned the Mute Permission Set.
 The PSG stays clean.